Breast Biopsies: What Women Need to Know

 The Bottom Line

-Media coverage of this new study will undoubtedly raise anxiety among women undergoing breast biopsies.
+Media coverage of this study undoubtedly raises anxiety among women undergoing breast biopsies.

 However, it is important to keep in mind:

-- The new study confirms that the majority of breast biopsy diagnoses are accurate.
+- The study confirms that the majority of breast biopsy diagnoses are accurate.

 - Biopsy is still the recommended means of diagnosing abnormalities that appear in mammograms and breast ultrasounds.